 These are normally the kinds of sites I avoid but I’ve had decent success with iPoll.
 Basically their website is a typical survey site and you can make small amounts of money through it.
-However they have an app which gives you far more opportunities to earn.
+However, they have an app that gives you far more opportunities to earn.
 They set you ‘missions’ to complete which can range from recording your thoughts on a set topic or buying a specific item and getting far greater the amount of money in return.
-I actually learnt about iPoll through another survey site a few months back and since then I’ve made a nice little bit of cash for not very much effort at all.
-Oh and I’m loving this in depth review over on.
+I actually learned about iPoll through another survey site a few months back and since then I’ve made a nice little bit of cash for not very much effort at all.
+Oh and I’m loving this in-depth review over on.

 Sell your unwanted crap on eBay, it’s amazing what people will buy.
 Now’s the time that people are searching for festive items an using seasonal search terms so take full advantage of that fact.
 Last year I put together a and it’s still true today.
 Play up the fact you’re selling at Christmas – don’t just call a dress a ‘black dress’ throw in the words ‘Christmas’ ‘party’ or ‘festive’ and you’re hitting a whole other section of the audience.
 Oh and if the faff of sitting down and uploading to eBay through your computer puts you off then use the app on your phone!
 I absolutely love it for the sheer convenience of taking the photo there and then and popping in a description to go with it in just a few minutes.

 If you’re not using a cash back site of some kind I could happily ding you on the head.
 Use one petal, use one!
 How does it work?
 Basically instead of purchasing directly through the company website, click through from the cashback website and you are paid for doing so.
 Have a play around with a few and check out the communities surrounding them as they are quick to point out great deals.
 We’ve had a lot of money back when buying things such as insurance or when checking in via our mobiles at various stores.